Carers need care too

 • Cough into your elbow, wash your hands and clean often-touched surfaces.

-• Try and keep your contact to a minimum while people are COVID-positive.
+• Try and keep your contact to a minimum while people are COVID positive.

-There is practical help available for people who care for and support family/whānau members or friends with a physical or mental health condition, disability, injury or illness.
-A guide for carers – He aratohu mā ngā kaitiaki(external link)(external link) includes information on services and support available for carers including:
+Practical help is available for people who care for and support family/whānau members or friends with a physical or mental health condition, disability, injury or illness.
+A guide for carers – He aratohu mā ngā kaitiaki(external link) includes information on services and support available for carers including:

 • financial help